Attention-guided Temporally Coherent Video Object Matting: Our method

 \section{Our method}

 Given an input video, our method first runs trimap generation to propagate the user-annotated trimaps to the other frames.
 We then run a video matting network, formed by integrating temporal aggregation module (TAM) into an image-based matting network, to obtain a temporally coherent alpha matte at each frame (See Figure~\ref{fig:flowchart}).
-In the following, we denote the video matting network as GCA+TAM or DIM+TAM, which correspond to base networks GCA~\cite{li2020natural} and DIM~\cite{xu2017deep} respectively.

 When computing an alpha matte for frame $\mathbf{I}^t$ in testing stage, TAM only needs to aggregate the CNN features from three consecutive frames, \ie~$\mathbf{I}^{t-1},\mathbf{I}^t,\mathbf{I}^{t+1}$.
 The choice of three consecutive frames offers great flexibility in network design while ensures computational efficiency.
 However, during training, our network takes five consecutive frames simultaneously as inputs, \ie~$\mathbf{I}^{t-2},...,\mathbf{I}^{t+2}$, and predicts $\alpha^{t-1},\alpha^{t},\alpha^{t+1}$ to facilitate the computation of loss functions.
 Note that we choose to integrate TAM into the base network at the decoder stage of output stride (OS) 8.
 It indicates that the resolution of the feature map should be $H/8 \times W/8$, where $H,W$ is the input image resolution.
 This choice is to balance computational cost and feature level, and we empirically found that OS=8 is a good trade-off (see the supplementary material for the OS experiment).

-In the following, we will first describe the design of TAM in Sec.~\ref{sec:tam}, and proceed to describe the training loss (Sec.~\ref{sec:loss}) and the training strategy of TAM (Sec.~\ref{sec:tam_training}).
-Finally, we describe the details of trimap generation using STM~\cite{oh2019video} (Sec.~\ref{sec:trimap_generation}) and our video object matting dataset in Sec.~\ref{sec:dataset}.
+In the following, we will first describe the design of TAM (Sec.~\ref{sec:tam}), and proceed to describe the training loss (Sec.~\ref{sec:loss}) and the training strategy of TAM (Sec.~\ref{sec:tam_training}).
+Finally, we describe the details of trimap generation using STM~\cite{oh2019video} (Sec.~\ref{sec:trimap_generation}) and our video object matting dataset (Sec.~\ref{sec:dataset}).